Certified Educator of Infant Massage (CEIM) Training and Certification

 What will I be able to do with the training?

-As a Certified Educator of Infant Massage (CEIM), you will be able to work with parents and families in private, group, hospital and agency settings.
+As a Certified Educator of Infant Massage (CEIM), you will be able to work to educate parents and families in private, group, hospital and agency settings.
 In addition to teaching parents, you will be qualified to present information about infant massage in your community, participate in research studies, conduct in-service programs, and present at professional conferences.

 Who should attend?